-- 1. In the live view window, if the Zoom slider is visible, click Zoom and select Focus. - 2.
-Click and use the slider to set the focus.
+1. In the live view window, if the Zoom slider is visible, click Zoom and select Focus.

 Benefit from IR light in low-light conditions by using night mode

 Your camera uses visible light to deliver color images during the day.
 But as the visible light diminishes, color images become less bright and clear.
 If you switch to night mode when this happens, the camera uses both visible and near-infrared light to deliver bright and detailed black-and-white images instead.
 You can set the camera to switch to night mode automatically.